norunners/vue/README.md

 # vue
-The progressive framework for gopherjs applications.
+The progressive framework for wasm applications.